Icinga/icinga2/doc/10-icinga-template-library.md

 To allow a basic monitoring of Windows clients Icinga 2 comes with a set of Windows only plugins.
 While trying to mirror the functionalities of their linux cousins from the monitoring-plugins package, the differences between Windows and Linux are too big to be able use the same CheckCommands for both systems.

-A check-commands-windows.conf comes with Icinga 2, it asumes that the Windows Plugins are installed in the PluginDir set in your constants.conf.
+A check-commands-windows.conf comes with Icinga 2, it assumes that the Windows Plugins are installed in the PluginDir set in your constants.conf.
 To enable them the following include directive is needed in you icinga2.conf:

 	include <windows-plugins>